schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.5.9.7 =
+This update includes enhancement to performance by caching JSON-LD output in post meta, this will reduce database queries and make your site loads faster.
+Please, upgrade now to get these enhancements.

 = 1.5.9.6 =
 This update includes enhancement to plugin activation, support for schema.org AudioObject and more.
 Please, upgrade now to get these enhancements.